KedarPanchal/iTerm-Setup/README.md

 # iTerm-Setup
 My AppleScript for starting up my default iTerm setup.

-The setup looks like this
+The setup looks like this:
 ![Screenshot of terminal setup](images/screenshot.png)